 20. Data Mining

 Data mining refers to methods that deal with discovering patterns in big datasets.
 It’s one of the most critical skills for data scientists as without proper data patterns; you won’t be able to curate appropriate business solutions with data.
-As data mining require quite an intensive number of techniques including but not limited to machine learning, statistics, and database systems, we recommend readers to put great emphasis on this area for boosting their data scientist qualifications.
+As data mining requires quite an intensive number of techniques including but not limited to machine learning, statistics, and database systems, we recommend readers to put great emphasis on this area for boosting their data scientist qualifications.

 Although it seems to be daunting at first, once you get the hang of it, data mining can be pretty fun.
 To be an expert data miner, you need to master topics like clustering, regression, association rules, sequential patterns, outer detection among others.
 Our experts consider data mining to be one of those data scientist skills that can make or break your data science jobs interview.

-As data science is a constantly evolving filed with lots of improvisation and optimization done each day; it’s hard to predict what data scientist skills are enough for getting any data science jobs.
+As data science is a constantly evolving field with lots of improvisation and optimization done each day; it’s hard to predict what data scientist skills are enough for getting any data science jobs.
 However, it’s more than possible to outline some data science skills that are more than enough for even the most demanded positions.

 In this guide, our experts have curated 20 such important skills for data scientists to help them better prepare for their career.
 We hope you obtained the necessary insights required to boost start your data science career.
 Stay with us for more such data science guides.